August 1, 2014 - Public Meeting on Innovative Biobased Products

-The U.S. Department of Agriculture's (USDA) BioPreferred® program will host a public meeting
+The U.S. Department of Agriculture's (USDA) BioPreferred® program hosted a public meeting

 for interested stakeholders to discuss the issue of incorporating previously excluded mature

 market products into the BioPreferred program.
-The meeting will be held on Friday, August 1, 2014
+The meeting was held on Friday, August 1, 2014

 at 10:00 a.m. in Room 107A of the Whitten Building at the USDA, 1400 Independence Avenue, S.W.,